W427697/Discord-/README.md

 #### `yarn task`

-> As above, but gives you options to customize the sandbox
+> As above, but gives you options to customize the sandbox (e.g. selecting other frameworks)

 #### `yarn lint`